 Description:

-To perform the exercise, lie on your back with your knees bent and your feet flat on the ground.
+• To perform the exercise, lie on your back with your knees bent and your feet flat on the ground.

-Engage your glutes and lift your pelvis up off the ground, pushing through your heels.
+• Engage your glutes and lift your pelvis up off the ground, pushing through your heels.

-Keep your shoulders and head on the ground and hold the position for a few seconds before lowering your pelvis back down to the ground.
+• Keep your shoulders and head on the ground and hold the position for a few seconds before lowering your pelvis back down to the ground.

-Lifting the pelvis lying down is an exercise that targets the glutes and can also engage the lower back and core muscles.
+Lifting the pelvis lying down is an exercise that targets the glutes and can also engage the lower back and core muscles

 Recommendations:

-Warm-up: It's important to warm up before performing exercises that target the lower back and glutes.
+• It is important to warm up before performing exercises that target the lower back and glutes.
 A few minutes of light cardio and dynamic stretching can help prepare your muscles and joints for the exercise.

-Proper form: Maintaining proper form is crucial for safety and effectiveness.
-Keep your shoulders and head on the ground throughout the movement, engage your glutes, and push through your heels.
+• Keep your shoulders and head on the ground throughout the movement, engage your glutes, and push through your heels.
 Avoid arching your back or letting your knees flare out.

-Breathe: Remember to breathe during the exercise.
+• Remember to breathe during the exercise.
 Inhale as you lower your pelvis and exhale as you lift it up.

-Letting the knees flare out: Letting your knees flare out during the exercise can reduce the activation of your glutes and increase the risk of knee injury.
+• Letting your knees flare out during the exercise can reduce the activation of your glutes and increase the risk of knee injury.
 Keep your knees in line with your hips and push through your heels.

-Rushing the movement: Don't rush the movement when performing the exercise.
+• Don't rush the movement when performing the exercise.
 Take your time to lift your pelvis up and hold the position for a few seconds before lowering it back down to the ground.

 Exercise

-Lie on your back on a soft surface with your knees bent and feet shoulder-width apart.
+• Lie on your back on a soft surface with your knees bent and feet shoulder-width apart.

-Fold your arms across your chest or place them near your ears.
+• Fold your arms across your chest or place them near your ears.

-Lower your upper body back down to the ground, controlling the movement.
+• Lower your upper body back down to the ground, controlling the movement.

-Repeat the exercise for the desired number of repetitions.
+• Repeat the exercise for the desired number of repetitions

 The Sit-Up exercise